devfunmilayor/-Gowagr-Assessment-By-Olufunmilayo-Emmanuel/README.md

-# Gowagr Assessment Project README
+# Gowagr Assessment Project README BY Olufunmilayo Emmanuel

 This README provides a detailed explanation of the architectural choices, state management strategy, caching implementation, and key design decisions made for the Gowagr mobile engineer assessment Flutter project.